This question comes up a lot: “Do I need a real estate agent to buy a new home?”

 Even if you don’t plan on selling, lot grading and drainage problems can have a significant impact on the aesthetics and usability of your yard.
 Additionally, poor drainage can lead to moisture and foundation issues under your home that can not only negatively affect your home’s value, but also your health.

-An agent working for you will not be swayed by pretty pictures and fancy marketing material, but will look at the facts to help you make the best lot choice possible.
+An agent working for you will not be swayed by pretty pictures and fancy marketing materials but will look at the facts to help you make the best lot choice possible.

 3. A Buyer’s Agent Can Provide Guidance On Plans & Upgrades